anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 Depends xxx.

 <a name="6.3"></a>
-## 6.3 Descriptor file definition
+## 6.3 Descriptor file definition specification
 There must be a Descriptor File definition, which used by installer as input of necessary configuration.
 Mandatory and optional definition shall be defined.
+All the required definition for description file is listed in this specification session, there's no restrictions on how to use it, there could be multiple ways to implement PDF, the implementation will be in next session

 <a name="6.3.1"></a>
 ### 6.3.1 Resource Pool information